 The information above is about laxatives that are commonly prescribed.
 However, it is well known that certain foods have laxative properties and some people prefer to try natural remedies.
 Foods that have laxative properties mainly work because they are high in fibre but some foods may also have some stimulant or osmotic properties.
 The following are two examples of natural laxatives.

 Prunes (dried plums) have long been thought of as effective for constipation.
-However, up until recently, there had been little scientific proof of this.
-But, a research trial published in 2011 (cited at the end) lends support to the belief that prunes are good for treating constipation.
-In the trial, 40 adults with persistent constipation were studied as to the effect of prunes versus ispaghula (psyllium) - a commonly used treatment for constipation.
+Up until recently, there had been little scientific proof of this.
+However, a small research trial published in 2011 (see "Further reading & references" at the end of this leaflet) lends support to the belief that prunes are good for treating constipation.
+In the trial, 40 adults with persistent (chronic) constipation were studied as to the effect of prunes versus ispaghula (psyllium) - a commonly used treatment for constipation.
 Briefly, on average, 50 g of prunes (about six prunes) twice daily seemed to be better at easing constipation than 11 g ispaghula taken twice daily.
 This is just one small trial, but does seem to confirm many people's belief that prunes are good for easing constipation.

 The Beverley-Travis Natural Laxative Mixture

 This recipe (detailed below) was studied in a research trial that involved older people in a care home.
 A treatment group was compared to a non-treatment group.
 The conclusion of the study stated that "the Beverley-Travis Natural Laxative Mixture, given at a dosage of 2 tablespoons twice daily, is easy to use, cost-effective, and more effective than daily prescribed laxatives at producing normal bowel movements".
 So, it may be worth a try:

 - Recipe ingredients - one cup each of: raisins; pitted prunes; figs; dates; currants; prune juice concentrate.